Skip to the main content of the page

 Is butterfly bush a listed noxious weed?

-If you planted your butterfly bush before it was listed (2004), you do not have remove it, but you are required to prevent it from propagating.
-You must deadhead the plant after blooming to prevent the seeds from spreading.
+Yes, except for specific approved varieties listed on ODA’s Nursery Program page.
+If you planted your butterfly bush before it was listed (2004), you do not have remove it, but it is advisable to deadhead the plants after blooming to prevent the seeds from spreading whenever possible.
 Better yet, replace your butterfly bush with some native or non-invasive plants.
 Your local nurseries can help you choose a range of shrubs to replace your butterfly bush.

 What is a noxious weed?

-A weed is designated noxious when it is considered by a governmental agency to be injurious to public health, agriculture, recreation, wildlife, or property (Oregon Administrative Law 603-052-1200).
-Most noxious weeds are non-native plants that are serious pests causing economic loss and harm the environment.
+A plant designated by a governmental agency to be injurious to public health, agriculture, recreation, wildlife, or property, or specifically in Oregon: “a terrestrial, aquatic or marine plant designated by the State Weed Board…as among those representing the greatest public menace and as a top priority for action by weed control programs.
+(ORS 569.175)” Most noxious weeds are non-native plants that are serious pests causing economic loss and harm to the environment.
 Noxious weeds choke out crops, destroy range and pasture lands, clog waterways, affect human and animal health, and threaten native plant communities.
+ODA staff complete risk assessments on plants that are potential threats, then present the findings to the Oregon State Weed Board, which votes whether or not to add them to the noxious weed list.

 What is an NPDES permit and do I need it?